JEstebanDev/DragonBallApp/README.md

 - Use it to verify backend connections and ensure the services are running properly.

 > 💡 **Tip:** Change the URL in the service before testing with the App and testing with Postman.

+---

+## 🔗 Lambda code

+The `lambda_nodejs.js` file contains the code to be executed in AWS Lambda.